will123195/bleh/README.md

 - **Browserify** is automatic
 - **Less** compilation is automatic
 - **Express** routing is automatic
-- **Handlebars** precompilation is automatic for server and browser
+- **Handlebars** precompilation is automatic for both server and browser
 - Serves static files
 - Secure cookie-based sessions